HamzaBenyazid/Minesweeper/README.md

 ![Demo Gif](demo/demo.gif)

+## Support & ⭐️ Star the Project!
+If you enjoy using this plugin, consider giving it a ⭐️ on GitHub!
+Your support helps improve the project and keeps it going.
+Spread the word, and feel free to share feedback or suggestions.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.